Angela, though not a natural green thumb, has studied gardening in order to better care for her yard.

 Health Benefits of Green Beans

 Green beans are a great source of nutrients, yet full of flavor, even children enjoy.
 They are a great food to have by themselves or mixed in with a salad.
 They are very easy to add to any meal.
 Although great taste is reason enough to eat this vegetable, here are some more reasons you will want to eat green beans for your health and even your longevity:

 - They are low in calories.
 So you can eat a lot and not feel guilty.
 Plus, they have no saturated fat.

 - They are rich in fiber, with 12 percent of the recommended daily allowance.
 Fiber is necessary for keeping your blood cholesterol levels low.
 Fiber is also essential for bowel health, which will help decrease your chances of cancer and other diseases.

-- They will help you look and feel younger because they contain healthy levels of lutein, zeaxanthin, and beta-carotene.
+- They will help you look and feel younger because they contain healthy lutein, zeaxanthin, and beta-carotene levels.
 These, in combination, help reduce the free radicals in your body, substances that can facilitate cancer, and the aging process.

 - They help you see better because green beans contain zeaxanthin.
 The retinal macula lutea in the eyes absorbs this mineral, which is needed to decrease your chance of macular degeneration and other eye diseases.
 This nutrient will protect you against UV light.

 - Green beans provide 100 grams of folate.
 Folate is essential for proper DNA replication.
-When your cells replicate improperly, they mutate, which is the cause for cancer cells.
+When your cells replicate improperly, they mutate, which is the cause of cancer cells.
 With folate, it decreases the chances of them not mutating.
 Folate is especially important in pregnant women.

-Green beans are an ideal food to add to any meal.
-Plus, their wonderful vitamins will help you stay young, feel young, and be healthy.
+Green beans are an excellent food to add to any meal.
+Their wonderful vitamins will help you stay young, feel young, and be healthy.
 But of course, it's essential to eat a variety of fruits and vegetables, for example, bananas, tomatoes, olives, strawberries, apples, onions, and zucchini, to get the optimal range of nutrients.